basho/basho_docs/content/riak/ts/1.4.0/using/querying/select/group-by.md

 SELECT project, name, completed
 FROM tasks
 WHERE completed > 1 AND completed < 1000 AND name = 'wheels' AND project = 'Mars Rover'
-GROUP BY project, name, completed
+GROUP BY project, name, completed;
 ```

 ### Using combination aggregate functions